Amusing Ourselves to Death Comparison Essay Instructions

 Amusing Ourselves to Death by Neil Postman and Brave New World by Aldous Huxley

-While the media is fundamental to advancing socio-economic and political interaction and integration, its near-exclusive focus on entertainment has reduced it to a tool so powerful in distracting society to be wary of.
+While the media is fundamental to advancing socio-economic and political interaction and integration, its near-exclusive focus on entertainment has reduced it to a tool so powerful in distracting the society to be wary of.
 The current media, especially TV and other social media platforms, have reduced serious societal issues to trivial matters through the integration of and extreme focus on entertainment.
 From music to film, acts and theatre, children shows to reality TV shows, and other features within the industry, the media’s excessive feature of entertainment has reduced the current society to an almost non-thinking, subjective, and nearly robotic community, making humanity a joke.
 Leisure and entertainment are critical recreational elements that play a significant role in promoting the health and wellbeing of the society.
 However, the extreme engagement in entertainment and its different aspects has a great impact on the society.
 Neil Postman and Aldous Huxley offers articulate and explicit discussion of the society, critical elements therein, and the media and entertainment while incorporating prophetic perspectives.
 Amusing Ourselves to Death and Brave New World compare and differ significantly.

 The extensive adoption and use of the internet make it a major platform for the manipulation, conditioning, and indoctrination of masses.
 Huxley argues that people believe what they have been conditioned to believe.
 The author writes, “One believes what one has been conditioned to believe” and further argues for a possibility of a world that would halt into social conformity through conditioning (Huxley).
 Aldous Huxley features a society where exclusivity in friendship/love are vices due to extensive fetal conditioning and hypnopaedic training, which render uniqueness useless and uniformity bliss.
 The society seems to conform to the conditioning, portraying humanity as completely dependent on the ability to conform (Huxley).
 The sentiments presented in Brave New World are echoed in Postman’s Amusing Ourselves to Death.
 Postman predicted a society conditioned through the media and especially the TV making the influence evident in thinking, perspectives, and interactions.
 The conditioning demonstrated in Postman’s work shuns relevance and truth for irrelevance, and deny people the capability to question, making them conformists to the world and notions created by the media through entertainment (Postman).